Ken Simpson - W8EK

 Ocala, FL 34482-1098

 Ken is a very active life member of QCWA.
-He is presently on the Board of Directors and serves as Chairman of the Chapter Relations Committee and of the Finance Committee.
+He is presently on the Board of Directors and is the volunteer Executive Administrator for the organization.
+He also serves as Chairman of the Finance Committee.

-He was awarded the "President's Award" as recognition for the work he did in organizing information about the QCWA Chapters in Florida.
-He has "flown the QCWA Banner" at many hamfests all over the country, from Anchorage, Alaska, to Fort Myers, Florida, and many points in between.
-In 2010, Ken attended 28 hamfests, 26 chapter meetings, and presented 10 forums.
-In 2011 he attended 26 hamfests, 20 chapter meetings, and presented 14 forums.
+He was awarded the "President's Award" as recognition for the work he did in organizing information about the QCWA Chapters in Florida, and has "flown the QCWA Banner" at many hamfests all over the country, from Anchorage, Alaska, to Fort Myers, Florida, and many points in between.
+Ken typically attends about 25 hamfests, 25 chapter meetings, and presents about a dozen forums each year.

 One of the most important things that a person representing QCWA on a national level can do is to let the local chapters know that the people at national really care about them.
 The best way to do this is to talk with QCWA members, and prospective members, at hamfests, and at chapter meetings.
 Ken has set a goal to visit every chapter in the Southeastern US, and has come close to accomplishing that goal with only two chapters remaining.
-At these meetings members can express any concerns that they have, which can in turn be communicated with QCWA headquarters and officers.
+At these meetings members can express any concerns that they have, and provide input to QCWA headquarters and officers.

 As amateur radio operators, we should be communicators, but many times this communications link is not as good as desired.
 Maybe the bands all went dead!
 Ken would like to improve this communications.